Flexpa

 git clone https://github.com/flexpa/quickstart.git

-Second, create an account in the Flexpa Portal to get your test mode keys.
-You can contact us later for live mode access.
+Create an account in the Flexpa Portal to get test mode keys and contact us for live mode access.

 cd quickstart